debaonline4u/NSE-Data/README.md

 You can download from Google Drive https://drive.google.com/drive/folders/10pmUnHbT01rORkofkTzl1hB1eNtPZrOR?usp=sharing

 I found this data in the drive and have just linked to the drive.
+[I don't won them]

-  Live Nifty 50 Indices and stocks data are collected and uploaded here.
-[I don't won it] Stocks in Nifty 50 and NSE Next 50 data are uploaded here.
+  Long time, I was searching for Nifty 50 stocks and index data for my strategy building and back testing.
+Finally I found this drive, where Nifty 50 and NSE Next 50 stock and index data are uploaded.
-  The soul purpose to store live data is for research works, building live trading agents to automate trade, building strategies for intraday trade, back-test strategies.
+  The soul purpose to share this link is for research works, building live trading agents to automate trade, building strategies for intraday trade, back-test strategies.
   This folder contains stocks with different time intervals.
 Those are:

     1 Minute,